We've tried the best workout earbuds to help boost your motivation

 2. Best budget earbuds: JLab Go Air Sport

-4. Best for running: Shokz OpenFit
+4. Best for running: Shokz OpenFit Air

-5. Best for noise-canceling: Bose QuietComfort EarBuds II
+5. Best for noise canceling: Bose QuietComfort EarBuds II

-7. Best 'open' earbuds: Bose Ultra Open Earbuds
+7. Best open earbuds: Bose Ultra Open Earbuds

-The best workout earbuds can make a huge difference to how enjoyable your training is, but if your headphones aren’t quite right they can become more of a hindrance than a help.
+The best workout earbuds can make a huge difference to how enjoyable your training is, but if your headphones aren’t right they can become more of a hindrance than a help.

 We’ve highlighted a variety of picks below to suit different types of training.

-I’ve been testing and reviewing workout earbuds for eight years and have tried models from all the major brands.
 I test sports headphones by using them for a variety of workouts, including running and strength-training, and also test them outside of training to check their suitability for general use.

 A reliable fit is the most important feature with workout earbuds because it doesn’t matter how good they sound or how long the battery life is if they fall out of your ears as soon as you get sweaty.